 Connected Care Pilot Program

 In its Report and Order FCC 20-44 released on April 2, 2020, the FCC established a new three-year Connected Care Pilot Program which will provide up to $100 million of support from the Universal Service Fund (USF) to help defray eligible health care providers’ costs of providing connected care services and help assess how USF funds might be used to support connected care services.
-The FCC is in the process of implementing the Connected Care Pilot Program.

 The Connected Care Pilot will provide funding for selected pilot projects to cover 85% of the eligible costs of broadband connectivity, certain network equipment (e.g., network equipment needed to make a support broadband service functional, such as a router), and information services necessary to provide connected care services to the intended patient population.
 In selecting pilot projects from eligible health care providers (HCPs), the FCC has a strong preference for pilot projects that will primarily benefit low-income Americans or veterans.
+These projects will also address public health epidemics, opioid dependency, mental health conditions, maternal heath/high-risk pregnancy, and chronic or recurring conditions, conditions that are the focus of the Pilot Program.
+Funding these projects will help bring connected care services to rural, Tribal, and other underserved areas nationwide.

 The Connected Care Pilot Program application window closed on December 7, 2020 at 11:59 p.m.
 ET.